-Imagine that your router has 65,532 doors, and most of them are locked.
-If none of your ports are open, information from the internet can still get in – it just has to be checked and allowed in by the router.
-When one of those doors is unlocked, anyone who knows which door is unlocked can open it and walk right inside whenever they want.
+Imagine that your router’s ports are doors, and most of them are locked.
+The information from the internet can still get in – it just has to be checked and allowed in by the router.
+But when one of those doors are unlocked, anyone who tries that door can open it and walk right in.

-In one sense, it’s not as bad as it sounds – that opened port (or unlocked door) only leads to whichever device it was pointed at when it was set up.
-A security camera without strong password protection would allow an intruder to see what the camera sees or even to control it.
-A port opened directly to your PC, on the other hand, could be used to infect your computer or to unlock the rest of your network using your admin privileges.
+In one sense, it’s not as bad as it sounds – that opened port (or unlocked door) only leads to whichever device it was pointed at.
+But if, for example, your security camera has a weak password (or no password), an intruder could see what the camera sees or even control it.
+A port opened directly to your PC could be used to infect your computer or to unlock the rest of your network.
+Therefore it’s essential to protect your devices with strong passwords (see what makes a strong password here.)

-Even something as simple as a webcam should be secured with a strong password.
-So should a home PC ready to receive remote connections.
-You may not want a web server hosting your website to be completely password protected, as some pages will have to be public, but you’ll need to make sure that you can secure the pages and data that need to remain private.
+On the other hand, there are exceptions.
+You may not want a web server hosting your website to be completely password protected, as some pages will have to be public, but you’ll need to make sure that you can secure those pages and any data that needs to remain private.

 Another issue is that manually configured ports remain open until you manually close them.
 They can be used and abused while you sleep or while you travel.
 It’s usually impossible to use a port that’s already occupied, but hackers will have a much easier time trying to connect to a port that is open and not in use.

-However, UPnP adds its own potential security issues.
-First of all, UPnP assumes that every device on your local network is trustworthy.
-If you happen to get infected by malware and that malware wants to initiate a direct connection with a remote hacker, your UPnP router will allow it without question.
+UPnP ming be convenient but it adds its own potential security issues.
+It assumes that every device on your local network is trustworthy.
+So if you happen to get infected by malware that wants to initiate a direct connection with a remote hacker, your UPnP router will allow it without question.
 Such a connection would be much more difficult to open with UPnP disabled.

-Outdated routers or ones with poor UPnP implementations can be vulnerable to a number of UPnP exploits, some of which can open all of the ports on your router or use UPnP to change your DNS server (you can read about DNS spoofing and other common hack attacks here).
+Outdated routers or ones with poor UPnP implementations can be vulnerable to a number of UPnP exploits.
+Some of these can open all of the ports on your router or use UPnP to change your DNS server (you can read about DNS spoofing and other common hack attacks here).

 Port triggering is much like port forwarding, but with a few key differences.
 Some of these help shore up some of its security vulnerabilities, but they also limit the cases where port triggering can be useful.

-Secondly, port triggering doesn’t require you to configure a specific device IP address when creating the trigger in your browser.
+Secondly, port triggering doesn’t require you to configure a specific device IP address when creating the trigger.
 This means that any device on your network can initiate the connection, though only one can use it at a time.
 In port forwarding, you have to define the specific device using the connection.
 Depending on your router and your devices, this can make port triggering either a more or less secure choice than forwarding.

 Port forwarding and triggering could work with a VPN protocol in general, but not with NordVPN.
 Our apps block almost all port communication from within your device except for the ones most commonly used by popular applications.
 This was a tough decision that may inconvenience some users, but we’d like to explain why we did this.

 Browsing the internet with open ports opens you up to a number of security risks.
 Blocking access to all ports except those that are essential for our VPN to operate and for you to enjoy the internet is part of how NordVPN keeps you secure.
-We wouldn’t be able to maintain our excellent security track record otherwise.
+Otherwise, we wouldn’t be able to ensure your security online.